Sparky1492/Oh-My-Stars/README.md

 ## Shell

+- [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
+Includes nearly 300 optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+- [timeshift-autosnap-apt](https://github.com/wmutschl/timeshift-autosnap-apt) - Timeshift auto-snapshot script for Ubuntu and Debian based systems which creates snapshots of your system with timeshift before a package install, remove or upgrade using DPkg::Pre-Invoke hook in apt.
+Fork of timeshift-autosnap from AUR.
 - [nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 - [Paper](https://github.com/PaperMC/Paper) - High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies
 - [vscodium](https://github.com/VSCodium/vscodium) - binary releases of VS Code without MS branding/telemetry/licensing